sharontherese/latin-mass-funeral/content/reception-of-converts/index.md

 +++

-_Artwork:Carpaccio, Vittore.
+_Artwork: Carpaccio, Vittore.
 "The Baptism of the Selenites."
 1507._

 # About